 The south wall has shelves full of rooted cuttings and smaller potted roses that I want to protect from winter.

 The north wall is the potting and work area.
-The cabinets, with the sink, are 1930’s vintage Jamestown metal cabinets, from a house in Richmond.
+The cabinets, with the sink, are 1930’s vintage Jamestown metal cabinets, a Craig's List find from a house in Richmond.
 They are great for holding all my pots and supplies.

 The west wall holds the mist system that I use for rooting rose cuttings.
 There are two shelves, each with 5 mist heads controlled by a Mist-a-Matic timer.